dhennessy/PAPreferences/README.md

  * BOOL
  * float
  * double
+ * Classes conforming to the NSCoding protocol (including NSSecureCoding).

 While you can set mutable values for the properties, you will currently get immutable copies back.
 Just like when using NSUserDefaults directly.